emmairwin/policies/reporting_guidelines.md

 ## What happens after you file a report?

-You will receive an email from the Stumptown Syndicate's Code of Conduct Working Group acknowledging receipt within 24 hours (and will aim for much quicker than that).
+You will receive an email from the SocialCoding4Good Community Manger acknowledging receipt within 48 hours (and will aim for much quicker than that).

 The working group will immediately meet to review the incident and determine: